nyannkov/Psgino/README.md

 |Playing|Playing MML. |
 |PlayEnd|The playback of MML is completed and stopped. |

+These values are defined as enum PlayStatus types.
 In either of these states, when the Play() method is called, the MML is played from the beginning.

 Please note that this library needs to call the Proc() method every 10 milliseconds as in the sample above.